kabwoyke/kary-scents/POSTGRESQL_MIGRATION_GUIDE.md

 ## Migration Status: ✅ Complete

 The migration has been successfully completed and verified.
-Your KARY SCENTS e-commerce platform is now running on standard PostgreSQL with improved performance and flexibility.
+Your Kary Perfumes e-commerce platform is now running on standard PostgreSQL with improved performance and flexibility.